North Carolina vs. South Carolina Duke's Mayo Bowl NCAA Football Odds, Plays and Insights | December 30, 2021

 Over/Under Insights

-- North Carolina and its opponents have gone over the current 58.5-point total in eight of 12 games this season.
+- North Carolina has combined with its opponents to score more than 58.5 points in eight of 12 games this season.

 - South Carolina's games have gone over 58.5 points in two opportunities this season.

-- Thursday's over/under is 0.8 points higher than the combined 57.7 PPG average of the two teams.
+- The combined points per game average of the two teams, 57.7, is 0.8 points fewer than Thursday's over/under.

-- These two squads combine to surrender 55.9 points per game, 2.6 fewer than this contest's over/under.
+- This contest's over/under is 2.6 points more than the 55.9 these two squads combine to surrender per game this season.

 - The Tar Heels and their opponents have scored an average of 66.7 points per game in 2021, 8.2 more than Thursday's total.